lukas681/lukasretschmeier.de-eureka/content/homepage/about.md

 I have recently started a *PhD* at <a href="https://www.rasmuspagh.net/providentia/">Providentia</a> at <a href="https://barc.ku.dk/">BARC</a> at the *University of Copenhagen* under the supervision of <a href="https://rasmuspagh.net/">*Rasmus Pagh*</a>.
 My research area is that of <a href="https://en.wikipedia.org/wiki/Differential_privacy">Differential Privacy</a>.

-Prior, I have been working as a _PLM consultant_ for _Atos_ in my vibrant home city Munich.
+Prior, I worked as a _PLM consultant_ for _Atos_ in my vibrant home city Munich.
 During this time, I had the opportunity to contribute my expertise to a variety of international projects in the manufacturing and automotive industries where I led the design and implementation of innovative solutions utilizing the PLM suite *Siemens Teamcenter*.
 I am proficient with a broad range of technologies and tools, including **Java** with the *Spring Framework*, **AngularJS**, **Siemens Teamcenter**, and **Docker**.
 Furthermore, I supported various tender offerings from a technical side and gained a lot of experience in supervising interns.